Artificial insemination is considered a low-complexity technique, so its main advantage is that it is a simple and minimally invasive procedure.

 However, in vitro fertilization (IVF) treatments do not have this requirement, since fertilization takes place outside the woman's body, that is, in the laboratory.

-If you want to continue reading more in-depth about the process of artificial insemination, you can visit the following link: How is artificial insemination done step by step?
+If you want to continue reading and would like more in-depth information about the process of artificial insemination, you can visit the following link: How is artificial insemination done step by step?

-If what you need is information about IVF treatments, we recommend you to read this article: In vitro fertilization (IVF): What is it and how much does it cost?
+If what you need is information about IVF treatments, we recommend reading this article: In vitro fertilization (IVF): What is it and how much does it cost?

 We make a great effort to provide you with the highest quality information.